Skip to content

 SYMPTOMS

-HSP causes a skin rash that looks like small bruises or small reddish-purple spots on the buttocks, around the elbows and on the legs.
-HSP can also cause pain in the joints (such as knees and ankles), stomach pain, nausea, vomiting and diarrhea.
 The symptoms usually last for about 4 to 6 weeks.
-If the blood vessels in the bowel and the kidneys get inflamed, HSP can make you bleed when you have a bowel movement or when you urinate.
-Serious kidney problems don’t happen very often, but they can occur.
+If the blood vessels in the bowel and the kidneys get inflamed, HSP can make you bleed when you have a bowel movement or urinate.
+Serious kidney problems don’t happen often but can occur.
 If you or your child has symptoms of HSP, contact your healthcare provider.
-In rare cases, an abnormal folding of the bowel called intussusception (say “in-tuh-suh-sep-shun”) can occur.
-This makes a blockage in the intestines that may need surgery.
+In rare cases, an abnormal folding of the bowel called intussusception can occur.
+This creates a blockage in the intestines that may need surgery.

 CAUSES & RISK FACTORS